pasdam/playground-docker-traefik-authelia/README.md

 # playground-docker-traefik-authelia

-Playground to test Authelia inegration with Traefik in docker.
+Playground to test Authelia integration with Traefik in docker.

 ## Usage